Jean Merrill: Writer

 Merrill started writing books while working at Literary Cavalcade, including Henry, The Hand-Painted Mouse (1951) and The Woover (1952).
 Merrill received the Lewis Carroll Shelf Award in 1963 for The Superlative Horse.

 In 1964, Merrill published her best-known work, The Pushcart War, for which she won her second Lewis Carroll Shelf Award, in 1965.
 Set in New York, the book was written in the style of a historical report from the future, looking back at earlier events from a class warfare struggle between trucking companies and pushcart owners.
 Alberta Eiseman of The New York Times wrote that "it's rare to find a book for young people with both a point of view and a sense of the ridiculous."
 The book has been reissued a number of times, with the dates adjusted to keep it set in the future.
 In 2006, a musical adaptation was presented by Edric Haleen in Holt, Michigan.

 Merrill published The Black Sheep in 1969.
 In The New York Times Book Review, Natalie Babbitt wrote that "her fable is a satisfying sandwich in which the peanut butter, sticky and nourishing, slides down with ease due to judicious use of jelly."
 This was followed in 1972 by The Toothpaste Millionaire.
-Set in Cleveland, the story relates how a Caucasian sixth-grader girl who just moved into town becomes friends with her neighbor and classmate, an African-American boy entrepreneur, and becomes rich by selling their home-made toothpaste.
+Set in East Cleveland, the story relates how a Caucasian sixth-grader girl who just moved into town becomes friends with her neighbor and classmate, an African-American boy entrepreneur, and becomes rich by selling their home-made toothpaste.
 In 1974, an ABC afternoon special was based on The Toothpaste Millionaire.
 The Toothpaste Millionaire has been used in the classroom to integrate lessons from a number of different subject areas: entrepreneurship, marketing, manufacturing of toothpaste, and the social issues associated with race in the story's setting.

 In 1992, Merrill published The Girl Who Loved Caterpillars, based on a 12th-century Japanese tale.
 True to the original manuscript, whose ending had been lost, the story ends abruptly.

 Books had a great impact on Merrill as a child, which motivated her to try to write children's stories that would have a similar effect.
 Her books often illustrate universal human values serving to resolve conflict.

-Most of her books were illustrated by her companion of over 50 years, Ronni Solbert.
+Most of her books were illustrated by her partner of over 50 years, Ronni Solbert.